How a diabetes education program saved money, improved outcomes, and increased provider productivity.

 Over a 24-month evaluation period, members who met with a diabetes education program pharmacist five or more times achieved optimal diabetic control improvements in systolic and diastolic blood pressure, as well as HbA1c values.
 Based on study results, program participants reduced healthcare expenses by approximately $1,050 per enrolled member per year.

-When program performance was measured against the Healthcare Effectiveness Data and Information Set (HEDIS), a tool used by more than 90% of America’s health plans to measure performance on important dimensions of care and service.
-Premise Health achieved clinical results ranking in the top five percent of health plans across the country, exceeding the HEDIS 95th percentile.
+Program performance was measured against the Healthcare Effectiveness Data and Information Set (HEDIS), a tool used by more than 90% of America’s health plans to measure performance on important dimensions of care and service.
+Premise Health achieved clinical results ranking in the top 5% of health plans across the country, exceeding the HEDIS 95th percentile.
 Typically, the gold standard pursued by most direct healthcare plans rank at the HEDIS 75th percentile.

 Programs which improve health, reduce spend, and allow providers to engage complex members can play an important role in helping employers maximize their healthcare dollars and resources.
 Overall, these findings are consistent with previous studies of pharmacist-led diabetes education programs and are a testament to the value of continued member engagement with a focus on education, health coaching, and improved self-management.
 This indicates that onsite pharmacies can serve as an ideal location for implementing cost-effective education programs for management of chronic illness that in turn, can improve the health status of a workforce.